How to Determine If Your Oregon Building Must Comply with BPS

 ”I own an industrial building that runs heavy manufacturing.
 Am I in?”

-Maybe.
+Maybe, with nuance.
 The industrial process exemption is narrower than most owners assume.
 Process loads themselves may be exempt, but the office space, lab space, warehouse, and support buildings on the same campus are typically captured.
+A semiconductor fab might have process equipment exempt but the office building on campus still in scope.
 The right move is a scoping conversation with ODOE on which loads are inside the audit boundary and which are outside.
+Contact ODOE at 503-373-7000 or through their website with a building description and they’ll clarify.

 ”I own a mixed-use building with apartments above retail.
 Am I in?”

-Depends on size and use mix.
-If the commercial portion is over 35,000 sq ft, the commercial portion is covered.
+Depends on size.
+If the commercial portion is over 35,000 sq ft by itself, the commercial portion is clearly covered.
 If the residential portion is large enough to put the whole building over the threshold but the commercial portion is small, the analysis gets nuanced.
-Worth a scoping call.
+A 20,000 sq ft retail with 20,000 sq ft of apartments = 40,000 sq ft total building (in scope).
+Both portions would typically be subject to requirements.
+Worth a scoping call with ODOE or an energy auditor if the boundary is unclear.

 ”I own a building leased to a state agency.
 Are they responsible or am I?”

+You are.
 The owner is responsible for BPS compliance, regardless of who occupies the building.
-State-owned buildings follow the state’s internal compliance track.
-State-leased buildings owned by private parties follow the standard ORS 330-300 track, with the private owner bearing compliance responsibility.
+State-owned buildings managed by DAS follow the state’s internal compliance track.
+State-leased buildings owned by private parties follow the standard ORS 330.135 track, with the private owner bearing compliance responsibility.
+This surprises many owners, but the regulation is clear: ownership = responsibility.

 ”I own a private school building.
 Am I in?”

-Typically yes if over the threshold.
-Private K-12 and higher-education buildings are generally covered.
-Public school district buildings have their own compliance pathway.
+Typically yes if over 35,000 sq ft.
+Private K-12 and higher-education buildings are generally covered under BPS.
+Public school district buildings have their own compliance pathway managed through the school district.
+Verify with your school’s facilities director and confirm with ODOE if unclear.

 How to Confirm Your Specific Building